natthasath/demo-laravel-breeze-tinker/README.md

-# 🎉 DEMO Laravel Breeze Mailable
+# 🎉 DEMO Laravel Breeze Tinker

 Laravel Tinker: Interactive shell for Laravel framework.
 Execute PHP code, interact with your application, and troubleshoot in real-time.